singh-man/books/crackingTheCoding/18_advancedTopics.md

 #133.
 4.7	Pick an arbitrary node and do a depth-first search on it.
 Once we get to the end of a path,
 		we know that this node can be the last one built, since no nodes depend  on it.
 What does this mean about the nodes right before it?
 #134.
 1.4	Have you tried a hash table?
-You should be able to get this down to 0(N) time.
+You should be able to get this down to O(N) time.
 #135.
 4.3	You should be able to come up with an algorithm involving both depth-first search and
 		breadth-first search.
 #136.
 1.4	Can you reduce the space usage by using a bit vector?